content-left-bg.png

 Antivirus - All Windows devices have Defender pre-installed as anti-virus software.
 This is more than adequate for BYOD devices.
 Please ensure Defender is up to date and turned on prior to students bringing their laptops to school.

-Adobe Creative Cloud collection – is available, free of charge, to all students studying arts/multimedia/photography at the school.
+Adobe Creative Cloud collection – is available, to all students studying arts/multimedia/photography at the school.
 Smithfield State High subscribes to the Adobe Software Agreement which offers students this access.
 This is a requirement for any student studying a multimedia subject.

 Other items the school recommends parents/carers purchase